PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

 # Current Bugs

-Using the Offhand Randomizer will overwrite Party Select/Random Party Randomization, so dont use them together.

-Also you cannot use tiered and randomized shops at the same time :/
+you cannot use tiered and randomized shops at the same time :/

 Spoiler File doenst work properly, if at all